-Hiking | Tips for enjoying hiking in the rain
+Hiking | tips for enjoying hiking in the rain

-Can I hike in rain?
+Can i go hiking in the rain?

 Hong Kong enters the rainy season in June.
 The weather becomes hot and humid.
 Animals, plants and other creatures in the woods are active in the summer, showing you the other side of the subtropical city.